BurstGPT: A Real-world Workload Dataset to Optimize LLM Serving Systems: BurstGPT-Perf: A Benchmark Suite

-In \name, response lengths are not predefined, allowing the model to reveal them dynamically.
-This strategy prevents restrictions on response lengths that could potentially degrade the system's runtime, especially when dealing with specific LLMs.
-Over a relatively large number of requests, the distribution of output lengths will naturally conform to the model's behavior, as detailed in Section~\ref{sec:trace}.
+For response lengths in \name, they are not predefined, allowing the model to determine them dynamically.
+This strategy avoids restrictions that could degrade system runtime, especially with specific LLMs.
+Over many requests, the distribution of output lengths will naturally align with the model's behavior, as detailed in Section~\ref{sec:trace}.